odoo/documentation/content/developer/howtos.rst

       Learn how to create a public-facing Owl application outside of the web client using a controller and the Odoo JavaScript framework.

+   .. card:: Use Owl components on the portal and website
+      :target: howtos/frontend_owl_components

+      Learn how to use Owl components on the portal and website.

    .. card:: Web services
       :target: howtos/web_services